|Nutrition Facts (per serving)|

 5 pounds red potatoes

 - 8 ears of corn on the cob, cut into 3 pieces each

 1/2 cup Old Bay Seasoning, or Zatarain's Crab Boil

-In a large stock pot filled with water to just cover, bring red-skinned potatoes to a boil and turn down to medium (or if on a campfire, elevate it so it is less directly on the flame) to cook for about 20 minutes.
+In a large stock pot filled with water to just cover, bring red-skinned potatoes to a boil and turn down to medium (or if on a campfire, raise it so it is less directly on the flame) to cook for about 20 minutes.
 Add small sections of corn on the cob, onions, and sections of big link sausage, such as Polish sausage (kielbasa) or spicy andouille.

 After 20 minutes, the potatoes should be done.
 Add the shrimp to the pot, making sure the water is just up to the top of the ingredients in the pot and add at least a 1/2 pound of (shell-on) shrimp per person to the pot.
 Put a lid on the pot and turn the heat up; steam the shrimp for about 5 minutes, or until they are cooked through.
 When done, the shrimp will be opaque and pink in color.